MrAHeard/Fla-Pi-Bird/README.md

 #Introduction
 This sequence of lessons will guide you through the stages of creating your very own game called Fla-Pi Bird.
 You will begin by adding graphics before moving on to movement, variables, loops, and win lose conditions before finishing it all off with some cools sounds.
-##Students Will Learn

 ##Computing Programme of Study Met
 **KS2**
  - Use sequence, selection, and repetition in programs; work with variables and various forms of input and output